jfaulkner31/arp_public/documentation/projects/project1.rst

 Additionally, for the case representing a reasonable Monte Carlo problem (Case 1), WDT appears to be the "best" method as the FoM is found to be the highest meaning it is the most efficient method from a computational standpoint.

-However, both the performance of both Delta Tracking methods degrades significantly in Case 2 - the Surface Tracking method is found to be much more computationally efficient.
+However, the performance of both Delta Tracking methods degrade significantly in Case 2 - the Surface Tracking method is found to be much more computationally efficient.
 This is primarily due to the majorant cross section being very large for the problem of interest.

-Finally, Case 3 resembles a problem where Surface Tracking is known to perform very poorly in due to the large number of surfaces that a particle must cross before an interaction.
+Finally, Case 3 resembles a problem where Surface Tracking is known to perform very poorly due to the large number of surfaces that a particle must cross before an interaction.
 The FoM for both the Delta Tracking methods is found to be higher than the FoM for the Surface Tracking methods in Case 3.